 Spacious room, great location and your own coffee machine in the room.
 If you can splurge a bit, here is your place.

 You’ll have to wake up early and go to bed late to enjoy everything Istanbul has to offer.
-No excuses, Istanbul is a city that never sleeps so are the travellers who visit it.
-As I already told you, this is one of my favourite destinations and every time we visit it our list of what to do in Istanbul gets bigger.
+No excuses, Istanbul is a city that never sleeps so are the travelers who visit it.
+As I already told you, this is one of my favorite destinations and every time we visit it our list of what to do in Istanbul gets bigger.

 There are so many things to see there, that we decided to help you with a detailed travel guide.
 It’s not just a list of unmissable places and top things to do in Istanbul, we made a four days itinerary for you.
 Follow it to explore the city!

-After the Turkish breakfast find your way to the Grand Bazaar at the Sultanahmet area.
-Be prepared to fall in love with the jewellery, drink some special çay (tea), taste delicious Turkish delights and bargain for souvenirs, pashminas and carpets.
+After the Turkish breakfast find your way to the Grand Bazaar (a guided tour can be a good option) at the Sultanahmet area.
+Be prepared to fall in love with the jewelry, drink some special çay (tea), taste delicious Turkish delights and bargain for souvenirs, pashminas and carpets.
 OMG!
-There so many beautiful stuff there.
+There are so many beautiful things there.

 Time flies when we have fun.
 While exploring the Grand Bazaar and the Spice Market we always lose the sense of time, and there you can try so many fruits, nuts and sweets that you probably won’t feel the need for lunch.
 When you are done with your shopping, I suggest you to grab a nice chicken Kebab Durum and walk to the Basilica Cistern, that is a few blocks away from the Bazaar.